NostrGit/NostrGit/README.md

 ./bin/gn ssh-key add ~/.ssh/id_rsa.pub
 ```

-Create a test repository and clone it. replace with the hex represenation of your public key.
+Create repository and clone it.
+Replace `<publickey>` with the hex representation of your public key.
 If you are using a nip05 capable public key you can use the nip05 identifier instead.

 ```bash
 $ ./bin/gn repo create <repo_name>